7h3w4lk3r/pyback/README.md

 `pip install -r windows_requirments.txt`

-pyinstaller will encrease the detection rate. use this version only:
+pyinstaller will encrease the detection rate. use version 3.1.1 only.
-`pip install pyinstaller==3.1.1`

 change the port and ip or DNS in both listener.py and backdoor.py files.